-Institutional Costs will be billed to the sponsoring agency in lump sums where allowed under the defined payment terms of the agreement.
+Institutional Costs will be billed to the sponsoring agency in lump sums where allowed under the defined payment terms of the Agreement.
 In situations where the sponsor payments are made based on reimbursements, the Institutional Costs will be charged to the fund when the budgeted expenses are incurred, and billed according to the terms of the Agreement.

-The University will allocate Institutional Costs recovered on Research Agreements to a specific fund administered by the Dean or Director tracked to the academic home of the principal investigator.
+The university will allocate Institutional Costs recovered on Research Agreements to a specific fund administered by the Dean or Director tracked to the academic home of the principal investigator.
 If research is being conducted in another unit, or collaborative research is conducted in two or more units, distribution of Institutional Costs must be negotiated by unit heads at the time the funding terms were finalized and accepted.

-At the time of fund authorization, Research Services and Ethics Office will then provide the needed information to Financial Services Division for the set up of the agreed-to distribution of the recovered Institutional Costs.
+At the time of fund authorization, the Research Services and Ethics Office will then provide the needed information to Financial Services Division for the set up of the agreed-to distribution of the recovered Institutional Costs.